CQCL/qujax/paper.md

 where $\theta$ is a parameter
 vector and $|\phi\rangle$ is an initial quantum state that can be provided via the optional argument `statetensor_in` (that defaults to $|0\rangle$).

+### Unitarytensor
 Alternatively, one can call `qujax.get_params_to_unitarytensor_func` to get a function returning a tensor representation of the unitary $U_\theta$ with shape `(2,) * 2 * N`.

+### Densitytensor
 The quantum states that can be represented as above are called pure quantum states.
 More general quantum states can be represented by using a *density matrix*.
 The density matrix representation of a pure quantum state $|\psi\rangle$ can be obtained via the outer product $\rho = |\psi \rangle \langle \psi| \in \mathbb{C}^{2^N \times 2^N}$.
 More generally a density matrix encodes a *mixed state*
 $$
 \rho = \sum_{k} p_k|\psi_k \rangle \langle \psi_k|,
 $$
-which can be interpreted as classical statistical mixture of pure states, obtained as a convex combination with
+which can be interpreted as classical statistical mixture of pure states, with
-$p_k \in [0,1]$ and $\sum_{k} p_k =1$ (TODO: expand on this or include suitable reference).
+$p_k \in [0,1]$ and $\sum_{k} p_k =1$.

 Density matrices are also supported in `qujax` in the form of *densitytensors* - complex tensors of shape `(2,) * 2 * N`.
-Similar to the statetensor simulator, parameterised evolution of a densitytensor can be implemented via general Kraus operations (TODO: elaborate on Kraus operations) with `qujax.get_params_to_densitytensor_func`.
+Similar to the statetensor simulator, parameterised evolution of a densitytensor can be implemented via general Kraus operations with `qujax.get_params_to_densitytensor_func`.
+For more details on density matrices and Kraus operators see the [documentation](https://cqcl.github.io/qujax/api/densitytensor.html) or 2.4 in [@Nielsen2002].

+### Expectation values
 Expectation values can also be calculated conveniently with `qujax`.
-In simple cases, such as a combinatorial optimisation problem like MaxCut, this can be done by extracting measurement probabilities from the statetensor or densitytensor and calculating the expected value of a cost function.
+In simple cases, such as a combinatorial optimisation problems (e.g. MaxCut), this can be done by extracting measurement probabilities from the statetensor or densitytensor and calculating the expected value of a cost function directly.
 For more sophisticated bases, `qujax.get_statetensor_to_expectation_func` and `qujax.get_densitytensor_to_expectation_func` generate functions that map to the expected value of a given series of Hermitian tensors.
+Sampled expectation values (which replicate so-called shot noise for a given number of shots) are also supported in `qujax`.

 # Statement of need